Wimbledon 2022 Play Order: Day 1 schedule including Emma Raducanu, Andy Murray and Novak Djokovic

-Emma Raducanu and Andy Murray are in action on Wimbledon’s opening day tomorrow afternoon as the two stars of the British game highlight a busy schedule of matches at SW19.
+Emma Raducanu and Andy Murray are in action on Wimbledon’s opening day this afternoon, as the two stars of the British game highlight a busy schedule of matches at SW19.

 Raducanu will make her center court debut following her impressive US Open triumph last September and her fourth-round debut at last year’s tournament, but she faces tough opponents and grass court specialist Alison Van Uytvanck.